JuliaDiffinDiffs/DiffinDiffs.jl/README.md

 on each group of treated units in different periods.
 * Interpretable aggregations of these group-time-level parameters.

-## Motivation and Features
+## Main Features

-Although most estimation tasks covered by this package can be conducted with existing statistical software, the amount of programming work involved can be nontrivial.
-Ad hoc implementation for a specific study may be prone to programming errors, not reusable for future projects and also computationally inefficient.
-Some extra amount of automation in conducting the estimation procedures is therefore desirable.
-This is especially important when the estimation involves many regressors and the dataset is relatively large.

-This package aims to raise the productivity of empirical researchers with the following features:
+This package is developed with dedication to both the credibility of econometric methodology and high performance for working with relatively large datasets.

+The main features are the following:

 * Automatic and efficient generation of indicator variables based on empirical design and data coverage.
 * Enforcement of an overlap condition based on the parallel trends assumption.
 * Fast residualization of regressors from fixed effects via [FixedEffects.jl](https://github.com/FixedEffects/FixedEffects.jl).
 * Interaction-weighted DID estimators proposed by [Sun and Abraham (2020)](https://doi.org/10.1016/j.jeconom.2020.09.006).
-* Cell-level weight calculations for decomposing coefficient estimates from regression.
+* Cell-level decomposition of coefficient estimates for analytical reconciliation across specifications.

 As a component of [DiffinDiffs.jl](https://github.com/JuliaDiffinDiffs/DiffinDiffs.jl), it follows the same programming interface shared by all component packages.